CeyLabs/.github/profile/README.md

 - **Server Manager:** We use `sm.ceyl.one` as our server management tool to handle backend deployments smoothly and efficiently.
 - **Frontend Deployment:** Frontend updates are deployed via Vercel.
 Ensure that all merges into the `main` branch are production-ready, as they will be automatically deployed to the live environment.

-## Contributing
-We appreciate contributions from all developers.
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Submit a pull request against our `development` branch.

 ## Contact Us
-For more information, please visit our [website](https://www.ceylabs.com) or reach out directly through our contact channels.
+For more information, please visit our [website](https://www.ceylabs.io) or reach out directly through our contact channels.

 Thank you for being part of our community!